joseph-jja/grunt-jsmeter/README.md

 grunt.initConfig({
   jsmeter: {
     options: {
-      separator: ': ',
-      punctuation: ' !!!',
+      dest: 'logs'
     },
     files: {
-      'dest/default_options': ['src/testing', 'src/123'],
+      'target/default_options': ['src/testing', 'src/123'],
     },
   },
 })
 ```

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
+This project uses jshint and jasmine node tests.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
 _(Nothing yet)_